va9iff/pasta/README.md

 ## Examples

 This link will be replaced with `./subdoc.md`'s content in the generated output.
-You have to put the link in a standalone line with no other text to get it embedded.
 Don't forget to cd into your generated document's folder before running pasta.

 ```md